Yury-MonZon/vfio-win10-helper/README.md

-#GPU passthrough Win10 helper
+GPU passthrough Win10 helper

 These little scripts can fix your black screen after VM shutdown.

-#How it works:
+How it works:

 On shutdown - it disables GPU driver
 On startup - guess what?
 It does the opposite thing :-D

-#Installation
+Installation:

 0. Make a snapshot of your VM and run it.
 1. Run dump_device_list.cmd
 2. Open devices.txt file in your preferred text editor and find (ctrl+F) you GPU card and it's devices (audio, usb, etc).